Revised Magister for PF1 (Part 4)

 When determining the powers granted by this bloodline, the magister’s effective bloodrager level is equal to her magister level.
 A magister that selects this option does not receive the bloodline’s spells as bonus spells known (unlike a bloodrager).
 However, bloodline’s bonus spells are added to the magister’s

 primary spell list (see “Choosing Spells”).
 When she gains bonus magister feats, she may select them from the normal list of bonus magister feats, or from the bonus feats of her bloodrage bloodline.

 Special: A magister with the divine power source who worships a deity or philosophy of anger, fury, rage, or wrath can select this mystic bond without meeting its prerequisite.

 Hey folks!
 I know there’s less-and-less material being produced for Pathfinder 1st edition by people who worked on the game as Paizo developers.
 If you want to encourage me to keep creating new options for this rule system, please consider joining my Patreon (or buying a cup work of support at my Ko-Fi) and letting me know!

-Posted on May 12, 2022, in Game Design, Pathfinder Development and tagged Base Classes, Development, Game Design, gaming, Geekery, Magister, Pathfinder, PC Options.
+Posted on May 12, 2022, in Game Design, Pathfinder Development and tagged Base Classes, Development, Game Design, gaming, Geekery, Magister, Pathfinder First Edition, PC Options.
 Bookmark the permalink.
 Leave a comment.